 - discriminating by applying different conditions to equivalent transactions that discourage new market entry or market expansion or investment by an existing competitor, seriously damage or force a competitor that is just as efficient from the market or harms competition in the market in which the dominant enterprise operates or in any upstream or downstream market;

-- forcing conditions in a contract which have no connection with the subject matter of the contract (eg, making the contract conditional on buying an unrelated product);
+- forcing conditions in a contract that have no connection with the subject matter of the contract (eg, making the contract conditional on buying an unrelated product);

 - buying up scarce supply of inputs (either goods or services) where there is no reasonable commercial justification.

-The MyCC’s Chapter 2 Prohibition Guidelines indicate that an enterprise which is dominant in one market can abuse that dominance in a separate market.
-For example, where a dominant company which sells an essential input to downstream enterprises sets up a subsidiary in the downstream market and then refuses to sell the input to the other buyers in the downstream market or initiates a margin squeeze.
+The MyCC’s Guidelines on Chapter 2 Prohibition indicate that an enterprise that is dominant in one market can abuse that dominance in a separate market.
+For example, where a dominant company that sells an essential input to downstream enterprises sets up a subsidiary in the downstream market and then refuses to sell the input to the other buyers in the downstream market or initiates a margin squeeze.